apideck-samples/ats-to-hris/README.md

 # Apideck: Sample application to push ATS Applicant to HRIS Employee Onboarding

-This is a sample project that contains a POC application that listens to webhooks from Apideck's Unified APIs and pushes hired Applicant (ATS) to HRIS systems for Employee Onboarding.
+This is a sample project that contains a POC application that listens to webhooks from Apideck's Unified APIs and pushes hired Applicants (ATS) to HRIS systems for Employee Onboarding.

 **Prerequisites**:
  - [Node.js](https://nodejs.org/en/)
  - [Apideck account](https://platform.apideck.com/configuration/api-keys).
- - A consumer that has access to an ATS integration (like "TeamTailor") and an HRIS integration (like humaans-io).
+ - A consumer that has access to an ATS integration (like "TeamTailor") and an HRIS integration (like "Humaans").

 ## Getting started